 – María “Cuca” Robledo Montecel, Ph.D.,

-Since its inception in 1984, the program has kept 33,000 students in school, young people who were previously considered at risk of dropping out.
-The lives of more than 787,000 children, families and educators have been positively impacted by the program.
+Since its inception in 1984, the program has kept 33,200 students in school, young people who were previously considered at risk of dropping out.
+The lives of more than 654,000 children, families and educators have been positively impacted by the program.
 The program design is based on IDRA research on the dropout issue and school holding power.
-The program has grown across the United States and is presently in 16 cities in Brazil.
+The program has grown across the United States and has been in Brazil, England and Puerto Rico.

 Continuities – Lessons for the Future of Education from the IDRA Coca-Cola Valued Youth Program vividly captures seven key lessons for improving the quality of education for all students.
 In Continuities, readers hear the voices of youth, teachers, family members and program leaders and learn why valuing youth is at the heart of school transformation.
 Get more information.
 Available from IDRA or free as a pdf

 Radio Show: Lessons from the IDRA Coca-Cola Valued Youth Program